Tours starting in Edinburgh; London Scotland Ireland tours – and various other types of Britain and Ireland tours. Your journey starts here.

 Britain and Ireland tours typically start in London, primarily due to its status as a major transportation hub.
 London boasts six international airports, with Heathrow, Gatwick, and Stansted being the most prominent.
 Compared with other cities in Britain and Ireland, these airports offer extensive flight options — connecting London to numerous North American airports and other global destinations.

-You can combine England, Scotland, and Ireland into a single trip.
+Yes, you can combine England, Scotland, and Ireland into a single trip.
 The main factors to consider include the duration of your journey, the key attractions you wish to visit, and whether you prefer a private or shared-group tour experience.

-The duration of your visit to England will depend on your travel preferences, interests, and the specific places you wish to explore.
 For a comprehensive tour of England's major attractions, landmarks, and cities, it's best to aim for between 6 and 9 days.
 This timeframe allows for visits to iconic cities such as London, Oxford, Cambridge, Bath, and Stratford-upon-Avon, as well as popular attractions like Buckingham Palace, Stonehenge, and the Lake District.

 In England, Ireland, and Scotland, it's possible to have rain at any time of the year, but you're more likely to experience clear skies and warmer weather from late spring to early autumn.
 The summer holidays are from the beginning of June to the end of August, so if you prefer a quieter trip, you may find May or September to be the best months to travel.